-A. Greenhouses and nurseries.
+- A. Greenhouses and nurseries.

-B. Public utility installations.
+- B. Public utility installations.

-C. Automobile-related uses, such as but not limited to new and used car lots, automobile repair shops, automobile storage lots and garages, automobile parts shops, automobile upholstery and paint shops and automobile body shops.
+- C. Automobile-related uses, such as but not limited to new and used car lots, automobile repair shops, automobile storage lots and garages, automobile parts shops, automobile upholstery and paint shops and automobile body shops.

-D. Food and beverage distributors.
+- D. Food and beverage distributors.

-E. Animal hospitals and veterinary clinics, provided that such hospital or clinic and any treatment rooms, cages, pens or kennels are maintained within a completely enclosed, soundproof building and that such hospital or clinic be operated in such a way as to produce no objectionable odors outside its walls as determined by the Leonardtown Planning and Zoning Commission.
+- E. Animal hospitals and veterinary clinics, provided that such hospital or clinic and any treatment rooms, cages, pens or kennels are maintained within a completely enclosed, soundproof building and that such hospital or clinic be operated in such a way as to produce no objectionable odors outside its walls as determined by the Leonardtown Planning and Zoning Commission.

-F. Hotels or motels.
+- F. Hotels or motels.

-G. Offices and office buildings.
+- G. Offices and office buildings.

-H. Medical office buildings and clinics.
+- H. Medical office buildings and clinics.

-I. Accessory buildings and uses.
+- I. Accessory buildings and uses.

-J. Monument sales.
+- J. Monument sales.

-K. Carpentry and woodworking shops.
+- K. Carpentry and woodworking shop.

-L. Printing, publishing and engraving shops.
+- L. Printing, publishing and engraving shop.

-M. Sheet metal shops.
+- M. Sheet metal shop.

-N. Sign painting shops.
+- N. Sign painting shop.

-O. Arts and crafts.
+- O. Arts and crafts.

-P. Furniture and appliance sales and service.
+- P. Furniture and appliance sales and service.

-Q. Marine sales and service.
+- Q. Marine sales and service.

-R. Restaurants, cocktail lounges and refreshment stands.
+- R. Restaurants, cocktail lounges and refreshment stands.

-S. Fast-food establishments, including drive-through windows.
+- S. Fast-food establishments, including drive-in windows.

-T. Building supply, garden shops.
+- T. Building supply, garden shops.

-U. Banks and financial institutions.
+- U. Banks and financial institutions.

-V. Commercial services.
+- V. Commercial services.

-W. Convenience stores.
+- W. Convenience stores.

-X. Multiple-family dwellings, conditioned upon strict compliance with the off-street parking requirements of Article $\underline{XI}$ .
+- X. Multiple-family dwellings, conditioned upon strict compliance with the off-street parking requirements of Article XI.
+[Added 9-8-1986 by Ord.
+No. 54]